DanaKChilds/Elist-eCommerce-Analysis/README.md

 <img width="1552" height="874" alt="image" src="https://github.com/user-attachments/assets/cbad7130-0676-4af9-8e0e-433dc81e4d26" />

+## Recommendation Engine

+**What it does**

+My Recommendation Engine suggests a short list of Top-K products for brand-new members at sign-up using context I already collect (year/month, platform, channel, country/region, loyalty).
+After scoring, I can drop those picks into a “Top picks for your first order” email.
+These emails will be rolled out as an A/B test to new users seeking to increase first-order conversion rate.

+#### How to Run

+**1. Prereqs

 ## Appendix

 See `Data and Queries/Elist SQL Queries.sql` for AOV by year, product name normalization, refund rates, loyalty splits, and various other metrics.